-Every university student faces the dilemma of confronting final examinations once or twice in a year.
+Final exams, yes the word every student has to face every year once or twice, and they cannot move forward in their academic career without passing it.
 The word “exam” sounds so intimidating.
 Especially if you are a fresher then final exam could really be daunting for you.

 But boosting up the motivation level to give the term a decent ending is the rightful approach.